Evaluation of Academic Work

 Level 1: Written Appeal to Instructor

-If the student is not satisfied with the response and would like to formally appeal the grade, she/he must submit a formal appeal in writing to the instructor.
-This written appeal should be completed as soon as possible, but no later than the last day of the add/drop period of the next semester of the regular academic year (fall or spring) or two weeks after grades are sent to the student, whichever date is later.
-The instructor must respond to this appeal in writing.
+If the student is not satisfied with the response and would like to formally appeal the grade, a formal appeal must be submitted in writing to the instructor.
+This written appeal should be completed as soon as possible, but no later than the last day of the add/drop period of the next semester/term the student is enrolled.
+The instructor must respond to this appeal in writing within 10 business days.

-If, after formally appealing to the instructor, the student feels that the situation is still unresolved, she/he should appeal the grade to the appropriate division chair.
-If the instructor serves as the division chair, the appeal should go to the Committee on Academic Procedures.
-A copy of the initial appeal letter and response should be forwarded to the division chair.
-The student may choose to write an additional letter directly to the division chair.
-The division chair should attempt mediation between the student and the instructor.
-The division chair must respond to this appeal in writing.
+If, after formally appealing to the instructor, the student feels that the situation is still unresolved, an appeal may be submitted to the appropriate school dean.
+If the instructor serves as the school dean, the appeal should go to the Committee on Academic Procedures (Ac Pro).
+A copy of the initial appeal letter and response should be forwarded to the school dean.
+The student may choose to write an additional letter directly to the school dean.
+The school dean should attempt mediation between the student and the instructor.
+The school dean must respond to this appeal in writing within 10 business days.

 Level 3: Written Appeal to the Committee on Academic Policy and Procedures

-Should the appeal not be resolved after reaching the departmental level, the student may petition the Committee on Academic Policy and Procedures.
-The student must petition the Committee on Academic Policy and Procedures in writing no later than the withdrawal date for the semester in which the appeal process began.
+Should the appeal not be resolved after reaching the school level, the student may petition Ac Pro.
+The formal written petition to Ac Pro must be submitted no later than the withdrawal date for the semester in which the appeal process began.
 The committee should receive copies of the original appeal letter and all related correspondence.
-At any level of the appeal process, the instructor will be informed of and will be invited to participate in the meetings.
+Ac Pro must respond in writing within 10 business days.

-If the student believes that any step of the appeal is not proceeding in a timely manner, the student should contact the Office of the Dean of the Faculty for assistance in expediting the process.
+• If the student believes that any step of the appeal process is not progressing in a timely manner, the student should contact the Office of the Provost for assistance in expediting the process.

 Academic Standing